 From birthday outing to transcontinental teamwork

 When asked how long it took to transition his birthday idea from outing to official nonprofit, Ulrich laughs, exclaiming, “It took a week!”
 Then he breaks down the timeline a bit further: “We met December 16, and it was just me and Hamid, and we were just picking up bottles at the beach.
-And after that, the following day we registered as a nonprofit with Los Angeles county.
-And January 24 of 2018 we started our first month.”
+The following day we registered as a nonprofit with Los Angeles county and January 24 of 2018 we started our first month.”

 Ulrich made a commitment, and he has stuck to it, month after month, year after year.
-And he has found that being true to your word often inspires the people watching you to want to join the game, too.
-It certainly has for Zer0 Debris:
+He has found that being true to your word often inspires the people watching you to want to join the game, too.
+It certainly has been the case for Zer0 Debris:

 “On February 14 of 2019, a friend from the Philippines asked me, ‘How can I do this?’
 And I said, ‘We’ll just register Zer0 Debris Philippines.’
 And we did.
-Mexico came about June of 2019, and then October 2019 was Nepal.
-So we have four countries right now.
-And we think Ukraine and Ghana, Africa, this year.”
+Mexico came about June of 2019, and then October 2019 was Nepal….we think Ukraine and Ghana, Africa, this year.”

 Breakdowns and breakthroughs and family bonding

 When asked about the breakdowns he has encountered, Ulrich doesn’t even need to pause to think: